-As monotonous as the endless blockbuster slog can seem from the industrial movie assembly lines of America (or India), the fact that blockbusters themselves as high-concept, big budget, mostly action-based events have remained fairly stable in their dominance over the past 40 years does not in any way mean that the style or tone of those movies has not changed substantially from decade to decade.
-Blockbusters still dominate the global box office and are still crafted with the intention of appealing to as many audiences as possible, but as times change and world economies change and cultures change, so must the dominate forms of art and entertainment (i.e. movies) change to reflect the evolving tastes and demographics of their prospective audiences.
+While blockbusters, as high-concept, big budget, mostly action-based events have dominated the international box office over the past 40 years, that doesn’t imply their style or tone has not changed from decade to decade.
+Blockbusters still dominate the global box office and are still crafted with the intention of appealing to as many audiences as possible, but as times change, so must the dominate forms of art and entertainment (i.e. movies) change to reflect the evolving tastes and demographics of their prospective audiences.

 While industries as big as Hollywood or Bollywood are so large that even exceptions to the rule or more sidestream, parallel hits tend to be numerous even by themselves, the general trend and style of the biggest, most frequent hit films broadly defines the blockbuster styles of a particular time.
-The blockbuster archetype for our time (year 2000 till now) is the superhero film, and the dominate franchise of that subgenre is far and away the Marvel Cinematic Universe.
+The blockbuster archetype for our time (2000-202[?]) is the superhero film, and the dominate franchise of that archetype is far and away the Marvel Cinematic Universe (MCU).

 I. Marvel’s Cinematic Universe

 You’d have to have been living under a rock for the past decade to not have noticed this series.
-Marvel’s self-guided, self-run, and independently produced series has become the “in” since 2008, taking over for Christopher Nolan’s Dark Knight trilogy (2005, 2008, 2012) as the big superhero franchise on campus with the buildup to and release of their megahit, Avengers, in 2012.
-The MCU is such an ubiquitous, widely followed, and consistently hyped franchise year in and year out that everybody recognizes it, and it’s exciting to follow regardless of your opinions of the franchise as a whole.
+Marvel’s self-guided, self-run, and independently produced series has become the “in” since 2008, overtaking Christopher Nolan’s Dark Knight trilogy (2005, 2008, 2012) as the big superhero franchise on campus with the buildup to and release of their megahit, The Avengers, in 2012.

 What I DON’T like about the Marvel Cinematic Universe:

 - Overuse of CGI/Digital Special FX — This complaint could be stretched to include most American blockbusters in general, but this is particularly valid with the MCU.
 Nearly every single film in the series (save for The Winter Soldier and perhaps the original Iron Man) has computer-generated special FX out the wazoo in nearly every scene.
 This isn’t just limited to the action scenes —- many scenes of expository dialogue and those non-punching/rocket-shooting/hammer-smashing sequences are either heavily “enhanced” by CGI or are entirely blue-screened.
-Movies like both Thor standalone titles and Guardians of the Galaxy feature so many digital effects that the overuse of these techniques gives these movies a very cartoony feeling that channels the campy, unrealistic, cheesy aspects of the graphic novel source material rather than the fun ones.
+Movies like Thor (2011, 2013, 2017) sand Guardians of the Galaxy (2014, 2017) feature so many digital effects that the overuse of these techniques gives these movies a cartoony feeling.
 I can always tell when they’re using digital versus practical effects, and the repetitive, digitized feel of each film grows numbing after time.

 - Generic, repetitive tone and action —- This kind of goes along with the series’ overuse of digital effects, but furthermore includes the way the action is shot in conjunction with the ubiquitous CGI and the overall tone of the violence.
 Much like how videogames made from the same engine tend to look, feel, and operate the same, MCU films all feel distinctly similar to a fault.
 I understand that this is supposed to be a continuous series within a shared fictional universe, I get that.
 However, when you have characters with vastly different superpowers and backstories and personal nemeses whose movies feel like borderline carbon copies of each other, the repetitiveness of the whole affair starts to get old fast.
 If you’ve seen one MCU movie, chances are you’ve seen most of the series.

-- More alarmingly, the majority of the series represents the epitome of the watered-down PG-13 violence that has become the staple of most every mainstream Hollywood blockbuster since the mid-2000’s.
-Marvel’s continued cartoony comic book dominance of global ticket sales continues to push action movies to the family-friendly, “sanitized violence” crowd, which typically means really crappy action scenes and, along with Michael Bay’s Transformers series (2007, 2009, 2011, 2014) has turned the American action movie genre into a joke.
-We are a long way from Diehard and Robocop, folks.
+- More alarmingly, the majority of the series represents the epitome of the watered-down PG-13 violence that has become the staple of most every mainstream Hollywood blockbuster since the mid-2000s.
+Marvel’s continued dominance of global ticket sales continues to push action movies to the family-friendly, “sanitized violence” crowd, which typically means crappy action scenes and, along with Michael Bay’s Transformers series (2007-2017), has turned the American action movie into a joke.

 What I DO Like about the Marvel Cinematic Universe:

 - Good main characters and smart casting — As bad as most of their supporting characters are and as forgettable and unimportant as their villains have become, Marvel paid attention to what would guarantee their series mainstream acceptance and make them the most money, and that was an effective core Avengers team of charismatic leads.
 The way most American action films are structured, particularly and especially superhero blockbusters in the vein of traditional Marvel formula, the protagonist or hero of any story is by far the most important piece of the casting puzzle.
 A good action hero can elevate a mediocre script and sometimes even mediocre direction if the actor melds with the part, and nowhere is this truer nowadays than in the MCU.
-Chris Hemsworth, Chris Evans, Edward Norton — er, I mean Mark Ruffalo, and especially Robert Downey Jr. are all perfect for their roles.
-They make their movies work more than anything else (except for the direction in the case of the best MCU films), and it goes without saying that Marvel’s franchise wouldn’t have gotten off the ground if RDJ hadn’t absolutely nailed it as the egotistical, volatile, self-obsessed (and what was it?
+Chris Hemsworth, Chris Evans, Edward Norton — er, I mean Mark Ruffalo — and especially Robert Downey Jr. (RDJ) are all perfect for their roles.
+They make their movies work more than anything else, and it goes without saying that Marvel’s franchise wouldn’t have gotten off the ground if RDJ hadn’t absolutely nailed it as the egotistical, volatile, self-obsessed (… and what was it?
 Don’t play well with others?) playboy Tony Stark.

 - Impressive production values and great visuals — Despite being one of the biggest pushers of the overuse of CGI in Hollywood today, the fact remains that the MCU has high production values and uses them well.
-I’m not a fan of the series’ overall style and I probably never will be, but for what it is the MCU has maintained a high standard of visuals, sound design, and overall quality aesthetics.
-The series is just a very pretty thing to look at.
-Sure, things get too cartoony for Marvel’s own good at numerous points throughout its early standalone features (e.g. Thor, The First Avenger), yet for the most part the movies look great, sound great, and live up to those insanely expensive Hollywood budgets.
-That’s much more than I can say for most of the X-Men series or The Not-So-Amazing Spider-Man reboots.
+I’m not a fan of the series’ visual style and I probably never will be, but for what it is the MCU has maintained a high standard of visuals, sound design, and overall quality aesthetics.
+The series is just a pretty thing to look at.
+Sure, things get too cartoony for Marvel’s own good at numerous points throughout its early standalone features (e.g. Thor, The First Avenger ), yet for the most part the movies look great, sound great, and live up to those insanely expensive Hollywood budgets.

-- The overwhelming, consistent mediocrity of the series as a whole has been evened out by several really good, really entertaining films — As much as I bitch about bores like Thor, Thor 2, or The First Avenger, or the overrated generic snoozefests that were the Iron Man sequels, experiencing satisfying acts of contrition like The Avengers or The Winter Soldier arguably make all the franchise’s filler and endless stalling worth it.
-The Avengers did the impossible and lived up to all the immense hype, even managing to outcompete Nolan’s final (and incredibly disappointing) Dark Knight Rises (2012) at the box office, and The Russo brothers finally made Captain America into the badass I knew he could be with The Winter Soldier.
-And let’s not forget just how surprising and intelligent the original Iron Man and debut of RDJ were way back in 2008.
-Although the big superhero story of that year was Nolan’s magnum opus, Iron Man has had just as big an impact on the global film industry and, along with TWS, remains fair and away the finest of the MCU standalone entries.
+- The overwhelming, consistent mediocrity of the series as a whole has been evened out by several really good, really entertaining films — As much as I bitch about bores like Thor, Thor 2, or The First Avenger, or the overrated, generic snoozefests that were the Iron Man sequels, experiencing satisfying acts of contrition like The Avengers or The Winter Soldier arguably make all the franchise’s filler and endless stalling worth it.
+The Avengers did the impossible and lived up to all the immense hype, even managing to outcompete Nolan’s Dark Knight Rises (2012) at the box office, and The Russo brothers finally made Captain America into the badass I knew he could be with The Winter Soldier.

 [Continued in Part II]